-Initially it was planned to run the LAM for an extended period, around 15 days, to 340 capture the duration of the July storm and to try to capture both the rising limb and the 341 falling limb of the precipitation, i.e. the entire precipitation distribution associated with the 342 storm.
-To run the model for such an extended period, the model was re-started (re-initialised) 343 every 6 hours from the global model, the ECMWF Operational Forecast.
-However, this did 344 not allow enough time for the precipitation to spin up from the initial state as the forecast 345 model adjusts to the initial conditions, resulting in unrealistic precipitation intensities.
-The 346 spin-up time was found to be between 6 and 12 hours, and therefore the model should not be 347 initialised at a higher frequency than this.
-Boundary conditions were applied to the model 348 every 6 hours to allow the global model to force the larger-scale pattern of the LAM.
-349
+Initially it was planned to run the LAM for an extended period, around 15 d, to capture the duration of the July storm and to try to capture both the rising limb and the falling limb of the precipitation, that is, the entire precipitation distribution associated with the storm.
+To run the model for such an extended period, the model was re-started (re-initialised) every 6 hours from the global model, the ECMWF Operational Forecast.
+However, this did not allow enough time for the precipitation to spin up from the initial state as the forecast model adjusts to the initial conditions, resulting in unrealistic precipitation intensities.
+The spin-up time was found to be between 6 and 12 hours, and therefore the model should not be initialised at a higher frequency than this.
+Boundary conditions were applied to the model every 6 hours to allow the global model to force the largerscale pattern of the LAM.

-Running the model using this method meant that the precipitation could spin-up, al-350 though the boundary conditions ensured that the global circulation continued to force the 351 development of the larger-scale features within the LAM's domain.
-However by removing 352 the re-initialisation from the global model it was also found that the precipitation field be-353 came unrealistic 48 hours after the initialisation.
-For the purposes of this study, a 48 hour 354 forecast was sufficient to capture the precipitation associated with the cyclones that caused 355 the Summer 2007 flooding; the rising limb was captured in all the runs however the falling 356 limb was not captured in the 48 hour lead time, although was captured in the other lead 357 times.
-Therefore re-initialising the model every 48 hours to get the initially planned 15 day 358 forecast was not explored.
-This does pose the question as to how frequently the LAM should 359 be re-initialised for long timeseries runs of high resolution, nested models; this is discussed 360
+Running the model using this method meant that the precipitation could spin-up, although the boundary conditions ensured that the global circulation continued to force the development of the larger-scale features within the LAM's domain.
+However, by removing the re-initialisation from the global model it was also found that the precipitation field became unrealistic 48 hours after the initialisation.
+For the purposes of this study, a 48 hour forecast was sufficient to capture the precipitation associated with the cyclones that caused the Summer 2007 flooding; the rising limb was captured in all the runs however the falling limb was not captured in the 48-hour lead time, although was captured in the other lead times.
+Therefore re-initialising the model every 48 hours to get the initially planned 15 d forecast was not explored.
+This does pose the question as to how frequently the LAM should be re-initialised for long timeseries runs of high-resolution, nested models; this is discussed in Section 5.

-361 in Section 5